ORIGINAL STORY HERE

 Mr Andhoy and three crew members have embarked on an unpermitted voyage to Antarctica's Ross Sea, in defiance of both the Norwegian and New Zealand governments.
 A previous trip he made to Antarctica almost a year ago ended in disaster when his yacht Berserk sank in a fierce storm and three men died.
 Declaring himself "a Viking", the Norwegian adventurer says he is seeking the wreckage of the Berserk, which was serving as a supply ship for an attempt to reach the South Pole on quad bikes.

-New Zealand authorities, who co-ordinated an extensive search and rescue operation last year in which Mr Andhoy and a companion were airlifted to safety, are furious about his return voyage.
+operation last year in which Mr Andhoy and a companion were airlifted to

 The broadcaster reported him as saying that the Nilaya was not carrying a locator beacon so it would not put rescue services at risk.
 Murray McCully, the New Zealand foreign minister, spoke to Norwegian government officials on Tuesday to express concern over the Auckland man understood to be on board.
 "It's fair to say the actions of the skipper are of some concern to the New Zealand government and have been for some time," Mr McCully said.
 A Foreign Ministry spokesman added: "The Southern Ocean is one of the most remote and inhospitable areas in the world.
 "New Zealand government agencies are obviously concerned about any possibility that there could be a repeat of last year's events in the Ross Sea.''
 Marine experts said the workman was unlikely to have adequate clothing and would put an extra strain on the yacht's provisions.